Mad-Collective/monitoring/README.md

 ### Creating the entities
 There are two factories created to facilitate the creation of the entities, both allow the creation of the entities and provide default data and tags for them in one step

-- **MetricFactory**: Allows the creation of metrics with default tags
+- **MetricFactory**: Allows the creation of metrics with default tags and prefixes
 - **EventFactory**: Allow the creation of Event entities with default host and tags

 *NOTE:* Both factories allow to add more default tags after they are instantiated using the method: